ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ```

 The way the cross domain messenger provides the address that sent a message with the other layer is [the `.xDomainMessageSender()` function](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol#L122-L128).
-As long as it is called in the same transaction as the one that receives the message, it can provide this data.
+As long as it is called in the transaction that was initiated by the message it can provide this information.

 We need to make sure that the message we received came from the other bridge.